bradurani/connect-four-ruby/README.md

 # connect-four-ruby
-A solver for Connect Four used to demonstrate immutable data structures.
+A command line Connect Four used to demonstrate immutable data structures.
 Created for my talk at [https://rubyconf.com](Ruby Conf 2015)

+press 0-7 to add a piece.
+Press 'b' to undo